storj-archived/autobin/README.md

 ### Dependencies

-In order to run autobin you have to install git, curl, jq and the dependencies for the build steps. storjshare-gui needs nodejs and NSIS, flatten-packages (windows only).
+In order to run autobin you have to install git, curl, jq and the dependencies for the build steps. storjshare-gui needs nodejs and NSIS, npm@3 (windows only because of file path limits).

 ```
 apt-get install git curl jq wget nodejs fakeroot